MandaStrong01/mandastrongsstudio1/USER_GUIDE.md

 ## AI Tool Board

-### Pages 4-9: 720+ Creative Tools
+### Pages 4-9: 600 AI-Powered Creative Tools

-Our AI Tool Board features over 720 specialized tools across six pages, each prefixed with "AI" for easy identification.
+Our AI Tool Board features 600 specialized AI tools across six pages, organized into 11 powerful sections designed to handle everything a human can't easily do.

 #### How to Use AI Tools